CIFCO has been set up to provide income to its two ultimate parents - Babergh and Mid-Suffolk councils.

 The Income Statement is on page 9.

-While CIFCO is in the process of building up its property portfolio, there are a number of costs associated with buying properties that have a significant impact on CIFCO’s finances.
+While CIFCO was building up its property portfolio, there were a number of costs associated with buying properties that have a significant impact on CIFCO’s finances.
 The typical costs of buying a commercial property are around 6.75% of the purchase price.
-CIFCO records that cost as Exceptional Items on page 9 so we will see losses in the accounts while we are growing the portfolio.
-This will likely continue into 2021 when we should end the purchasing phase and move on to managing the portfolio for income.
+CIFCO records that cost as Exceptional Items on page 9 so we see losses in the accounts related to establishing the portfolio.
 This is one reason why commercial property is a long-term investment.

 CIFCO’s balance sheet is shown on page 10.
 We value the properties in the CIFCO portfolio once a year to coincide with our year-end and the audited accounts.
-In 2020 the valuation was done at the end of March and reflected the uncertainty that COVID created for commercial property prices at that time.
-This is highlighted in the “Notes to the Financial Statements” on page 18.
+In 2021 the valuation was done at the end of March and continued to reflect the uncertainty that COVID creates for commercial property prices at that time.
+This is highlighted in the “Notes to the Financial Statements” on pages 17 and 18.

 - The Council's Income from CIFCO